intel/QAT_Engine/docs/qat_coex.md

 1. Supported in configuration, e.g., `--enable-qat_hw_gcm`.
 2. Enabled in [default algorithm] directive, e.g., `RSA/EC/DH/DSA/CIPHER/PKEY/DIGEST/ALL`.

-Algorithms that are enabled in HW_ALGO_BITMAP will gets accelerated via QAT_HW method and algorithms that are enabled in SW_ALGO_BITMAP will gets accelerated via QAT_SW method.
+Algorithms that are enabled in HW_ALGO_BITMAP will be accelerated via QAT_HW method and algorithms that are enabled in SW_ALGO_BITMAP will be accelerated via QAT_SW method.
 If an algorithm is enabled in both HW_ALGO_BITMAP and SW_ALGO_BITMAP then the one that has highest priority (listed above) will be accelerated.
 If none is enabled, OpenSSL SW will be used.

 **Note:**
 1. The default HW_ALGO_BITMAP and SW_ALGO_BITMAP value for each algorithm are set to 0xFFFF, which means all algorithms are enabled by default.
 If both HW&SW bitmap aren't set, QAT_Engine will offload the algorithm depending on the configuration and [default algorithm] setup.